 Originally from a small mining town in Arizona and a U.S. Army Veteran, Dr. Darrick Nelson obtained his medical degree from the University of Texas Health Science Center at San Antonio.
 He graduated Magna Cum Laude from the University of Texas at Dallas with a Bachelor of Science degree in Biology.
 Prior to joining HMS, Dr. Nelson was a professor and a core faculty member at Texas A&M University Health Science Center, Department of Family and Community Medicine, Corpus Christi Family Medicine Residency Program where he was responsible for the teaching and supervision of residents in outpatient clinics, inpatient hospital, intensive care unit, newborn nursery, labor and delivery, including C-sections, high risk obstetrics, and indigent care.
 Dr. Nelson is a Fellow in Medical Informatics and was physician liaison for implementation of electronic clinical documentation system with CHRISTUS Spohn Shoreline Hospital.

-Dr. Nelson serves as the Chief Medical Officer at HMS and the founding Program Director of the HMS Family Medicine Residency Program.
+Dr. Nelson at HMS serves the founding Program Director of the HMS Family Medicine Residency Program.
 Dr. Nelson directs the delivery of patient-centered primary care services for HMS as well as leadership and innovation on projects and programs to improve clinical and overall health outcomes for the residents of Southwest New Mexico.
 Dr. Nelson is one of the founders of the FORWARD NM – Pathways to Health Careers workforce program at HMS.
 This 5-stage program reaches students from secondary education throughout graduate degrees and includes the accreditation of the HMS Family Medicine Residency Program, the first Teaching Health Center designation in New Mexico.